bytecodealliance/wasmtime/docs/introduction.md

 # Introduction

-[Wasmtime][github], a [Bytecode Alliance][BA] project, is used to run [Webassembly][Wasm] (Wasm) and [WebAssembly System Interface][Wasi] (Wasi) [without a web browser].
+[Wasmtime][github], a [Bytecode Alliance][BA] project, is used to run [Webassembly][Wasm] (Wasm) programs [without a web browser].
+[Wasm] is a low-level executable assembly language.
 Typically, an application or library calls wasmtime to load and run Wasm code.
 Or, the Wasmtime command line utility can run standalone Wasm programs.

-[Wasm] is an assembly language: it has no strings or structs built in.
-Rust can compile to Wasm, and can use [Wasm-bindgen], a binding generator, to pass strings and struts to external functions.
-[Wasi] provides system functions, such as reading files.
+Wasm programs are generally written in high-level languages, and compiled to Wasm.
+[WebAssembly System Interface][Wasi] (Wasi) provides a library of essential functions, such as reading files, somewhat similar libc.
 Wasmtime enables them to run inside another application.

 Wasmtime strives to be a highly configurable and embeddable runtime to run on any scale of application.
 Many features are still under development so if you